 - Anyone who wants to paint should read Bacon.
 He defined the artists as homo additus naturae… …Bacon had the right idea, but listen Monsieur Vollard, speaking of nature, the English philosopher, (Bacon, fh) didn’t for see our open-air school, nor that other calamity which has followed close upon its heels: open-air indoors,

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: a conversation with Vollard in The Luxembourg, Paris 1897, standing before the ‘Olympia’ of Manet; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
-36 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* artist quote on open-air painting art: a conversation with Vollard in The Luxembourg, Paris 1897, standing before the ‘Olympia’ of Manet; as quoted in “Cézanne”, by Ambroise Vollard, Dover publications Inc. New York, 1984, p.
+36

 - In that Renaissance (Cellini, Tintoretto, Titian..) there was an explosion of unique truthfulness, a love of painting and form… …Then come the Jesuits and everything is formal; everything has to be taught and learned.
 It required a revolution for nature to be rediscovered; for Delacroix to paint his beach at Étratat, (coast of Normandy, France, fh), Corot his roman rubble, Courbet his forest scenes and his waves.
 And how miserable slow that revolution was, how many stages it had to go through! …These artists had not yet discovered that nature has more to do with depth than with surfaces.
 I can tell you, you can do things to the surface… … but by going deep you automatically go to the truth.
 You feel a healthy need to be truthful.
 You’d rather strip your canvas right down than invent or imagine a detail.
 You want to know.

-* Paul Cezanne, source of his artist quotes with information on his paintings, art, technique & life facts: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 pp. 157-158 (painter of Aix en Provence, famous for his Mont Victoire paintings and from Estaque; Cezanne broke Impressionism + prepared Cubism; more biography facts at the bottom)
+* Cezanne’s quote on rediscovering Nature by the former painters Corot and Courbet and truth in painting: ‘What he told me – The motif’, ín “Cézanne, – a Memoir with Conversations” (1897 – 1906) by Joachim Gasquet, Thames and Hudson, London 1991 pp. 157-158

 - … But there is better.
 Simplicity, being direct.
 Everything else is just a game, just building castles in the sky.
 Basically I don’t think of anything when I paint.
 I see colours.
 I strive with joy to convey them on to my canvas just as I see them.
 They arrange themselves as they choose, any old way.
 Sometimes that makes a picture.
 I’m brainless animal.
 Very content if I could be just that …